bethany-j-allen/future_biomes/README.md

 # future_biomes
-Repository for the Refugia of Futures Past: Future Biomes project
+Repository for "Biome migration under future climate change" by Allen et al. (in review), part of the Refugia of Futures Past project